charles-crawford/cicd-sentiment-github-to-aws/README.md

 I added a few Parameters to the parent template to feed into the child templates:
 ImageTag, ContainerPort, DesiredCount, HostPort, etc. I added the Parameters that I thought could generalize to apps with different languages.
-Make sure to declare any Parameters you add to the corresponding Resource's Parameter block in .
+Make sure to declare any Parameters you add to the corresponding Resource's Parameter block in the `continuous-deployment-sentiment.yaml` file.
 Also, declare them in the Parameters section of the child template.
 You need to do both these things so the values make it through the Stack build.

 ##### Buildspec
 The next thing I did was replace the BuildSpec phases in the `templates/deployment-pipeline.yml.`